vectorgrp/sil-kit/docs/api/can.rst

     canController->SetBaudRate(10000, 1000000);
     canController->Start();

+.. admonition:: Note

+   Both :cpp:func:`ICanController::SetBaudRate()<ib::sim::can::ICanController::SetBaudRate>`
-Note that :cpp:func:`ICanController::Start()<ib::sim::can::ICanController::Start>`
+   and :cpp:func:`ICanController::Start()<ib::sim::can::ICanController::Start>`
-should be called in the InitHandler of a ParticipantController.
+   should not be called earlier than in the participant controller's :cpp:func:`init handler<ib::mw::synd::IParticipantController::SetInitHandler()>`.
+Otherwise, it is not guaranteed that all participants are already connected, which can cause the call to have no effect.

 Sending CAN Messages